nrfconnect/sdk-nrf/doc/nrf/ug_radio_fem.rst

    :local:
    :depth: 4

-An RF front-end module (FEM) is a device that amplifies the RF signal, and therefore, increases the range distance and the strength of a link's connection.
+An RF front-end module (FEM) is a device that amplifies the RF signal, to increase the range distance, the strength, and the robustness of a link connection.
-In addition to extending the range, an RF FEM also increases the robustness of the link connection.
-A more robust link leads to less packet loss, meaning less retransmissions.
-The probability of successfully receiving the first packet also increases, resulting in low link latency.
+A more robust link reduces packet loss, causing fewer retransmissions and increasing the probability of successfully receiving the first packet, resulting in a lower link latency.

 FEMs provide a power amplifier (PA) that increases the TX power and a low-noise amplifier (LNA) that increases the RX sensitivity.
-Some FEMs, like the nRF21540, provide a power down (PDN) control that powers down the FEM internal circuits, to reduce energy consumption.
+Some FEMs, like the nRF21540, also provide a power down (PDN) control that powers down the FEM internal circuits, to reduce energy consumption.

-For testing purposes, a FEM is usually integrated in either a development kit or a shield that you connect to a development kit.
+For testing purposes, a FEM is usually integrated in either a development kit or a shield that you can connect to a development kit.

 This guide describes how to add support for 2 different front-end module (FEM) implementations to your application in |NCS|.

 Software support
 ****************

-If your application uses radio protocols and requires FEM, you can enable :ref:`nrfxlib:mpsl_fem` in the :ref:`nrfxlib:mpsl` (MPSL) library.
+To use radio protocols and a FEM with your application, enable :ref:`nrfxlib:mpsl_fem` in the :ref:`nrfxlib:mpsl` (MPSL) library.

-The test samples in |NCS|: :ref:`radio_test` and :ref:`direct_test_mode` also support FEM control.
+The following test samples support FEM control:

+* :ref:`radio_test`
+* :ref:`direct_test_mode`

 You can also use your own FEM driver when required.

 Using MPSL
 ==========

-The MPSL library provides an implementation for the 3-pin GPIO interface of the nRF21540 and a simplified version for FEMs with a 2-pin interface.
+The MPSL library provides the following GPIO interface implementations:

+* :ref:`ug_radio_fem_nrf21540_gpio` - For the nRF21540 GPIO implementation that uses a 3-pin interface with the nRF21540.
+* :ref:`ug_radio_fem_skyworks` - For the Simple GPIO implementation that uses a 2-pin interface with the SKY66112-11 device.

-To use this implementation, your application must use a protocol driver that enables the FEM feature.
+To use these implementations, your application must use a protocol driver that enables the FEM feature.

 The library provides multiprotocol support, but you can also use it in applications that require only one protocol.
-To avoid conflicts, check the protocol documentation to see if the protocol uses FEM support provided by MPSL.
+To avoid conflicts, check the protocol documentation to see if the protocol uses the FEM support provided by MPSL.

-The implementations supported by the MPSL library are the following:

-* :ref:`ug_radio_fem_nrf21540_gpio` - For the nRF21540 GPIO implementation that uses nRF21540.
-* :ref:`ug_radio_fem_skyworks` - For the Simple GPIO implementation that uses the SKY66112-11 device.

 .. note::
-   Currently, the following protocols use FEM support provided by MPSL:
+   Currently, the following protocols use the FEM support provided by MPSL:

    * :ref:`ug_thread`
    * :ref:`ug_zigbee`